Positive Mental Health in Children & Young People

 - Secondary stress and self-care.

-NB: This course is a repeat of the course held on 30th April 2019.
+NB: This course was a repeat of the course originally held on 30th April 2019.

 Teachers of children with visual impairment, teachers of deaf children, class teachers, support for learning teachers and assistants, educational psychologists, social workers, and parents/carers.